MultiSafepay/docs/content/integrations/ecommerce integrations/woocommerce/faq/payment-page-and-messages-to-customer-in-other-language.md

 The MultiSafepay plugin for WooCommerce defines the language of the payment page and the language of the emails taking the locale code from get_locale(), which is a function built in Wordpress.

-If you want to change this behavior it is possible implementing the the filter hook “multisafepay_customer_locale” built in our plugin.
+If you want to change this behavior it is possible using the filter hook “multisafepay_customer_locale” built in our plugin.

 Ask your developer to read: